FoxSecIntel/BGP-Intel/README.md

 ASNs are used in a variety of network protocols and technologies, including Border Gateway Protocol (BGP) and Multiprotocol Label Switching (MPLS).
 They are also used to identify and differentiate between different networks on the internet.

-ASN-lookup.sh  - Use this script to identify which ASN the IP is on ASN-cdir.sh - Use this script to work out which IP exist within the ASN
+ASN-lookup.sh  - Use this script to identify which ASN the IP is on <BR>
+ASN-cdir.sh - Use this script to work out which IP exist within the ASN